Zarkana/hello-around-the-world/README.md

 Development for Hello Around the World will continue and the program will become more feature rich in time, but it will always sticking to it's original intent of providing a unique interface strictly for learning and practicing common algorithms and snippets of code.

 The application was developed with Ruby on Rails and makes use of several open source gems.
--Account management with devise https://github.com/plataformatec/devise
+- Account management with devise https://github.com/plataformatec/devise
--Account Permissions with cancan https://github.com/ryanb/cancan
+- Account Permissions with cancan https://github.com/ryanb/cancan
--Image uploading with paperclip https://github.com/thoughtbot/paperclip
+- Image uploading with paperclip https://github.com/thoughtbot/paperclip

 ## Updates